SSYSteve/Human-behaviour-based-depression-analysis-using-hand-crafted-statistics-and-deep-learned/README.md

 # Comments

-The code is the data transformation part of the paper.
+The code is the data transformation part of the above papers.

 It convert long multi-channel time-sereis data to two small spectrum heatmaps without any distoration.
 The amplitude spectrum map contains amplitude information while phase spectrum map contains termporal dynamics information.